Transitional Sovereignty Council: Decision-making

 Under Article 11.(c) of the Draft Constitutional Declaration, the Sovereignty Council makes decisions either by consensus, or when consensus is not possible, by a two-thirds majority (eight members).

-Actions of the Sovereignty Council
+Actions

-The Sovereignty Council announced a state of emergency in Port Sudan during tribal clashes which resulted in the death of 16 people on 26 August 2019.
+The Council announced a state of emergency in Port Sudan during tribal clashes which resulted in the death of 16 people on 26 August 2019.

 In November 2019, Abdalla Hamdok's government repealed all laws restricting women's freedom of dress, movement, association, work and study.
-On 22 April 2020, the transitional government issued an amendment to its criminal legislation which declares that anyone who performs Female Genital Mutilation either in a medical establishment or elsewhere will be punished by three years' imprisonment and a fine.
+On 22 April 2020, the transitional government issued an amendment to its criminal legislation which declares that anyone who performs female genital mutilation either in a medical establishment or elsewhere will be punished by three years' imprisonment and a fine.

 Dissolution

-On 25 October 2021, in the 2021 Sudan coup d'état, Sovereignty Council leader Abdel Fattah al-Burhan dissolved the Council and declared that a new technocratic government would be nominated.
+On 25 October 2021, in the 2021 Sudan coup d'état, Chairman Abdel Fattah al-Burhan dissolved the Council and removed Prime Minister Abdalla Hamdok from office.
+He re-formed the TSC with new membership on November 11, 2021.
+On November 21, 2021, al-Burhan signed a deal with Hamdok that reinstated him as prime minister, provided for the release of all political prisoners detained in the coup, and restored the 2019 Draft Constitutional Declaration.